Sewing is great. In previous articles, we talked about all sorts of types of sewing and inevitably different sewing machines.

 When you find the machine that suits your needs – get it!

 - Embroidery hoop.
 Use it for embroidering on an ordinary sewing machine.
 Maybe it sounds abecedarian but it’s important.
 It will help you hold the fabric since embroidering is not a piece of cake!
 You can hold the fabric with your hands but it won’t look the same.
-Without embroider hoop you risk to lose professional look of your embroidery.
+Without embroidery hoop you risk losing professional look of your embroidery.
 And isn’t this a primary goal?
-You don’t need embroidery hoop bigger than 7 inches (it needs to fit in between the needle and the body of the machine).
+You don’t need an embroidery hoop bigger than 7 inches (it needs to fit in between the needle and the body of the machine).

 - Feed dogs.
 Lower them down.
 I always put the accent onto the manual.
 Every sewing machine comes with instructions and whenever you want to switch or change something (right, left, up or down, it doesn’t matter) read the manual first!
 This way you’ll surely avoid damaging your machine.
 When you lower the feed dogs, you get free moving.
 This way you’ll be leading not just following and arguing with your sewing machine.

 - The thread.
 You can use any thread for home embroidery.
 But remember to always use fully wound bobbin thread for embroidery.
 The best is to use the embroidery thread made of rayon because it will give professional look to your project and make the stitches strong.
 Similar is with threads made of polyester or cotton.
 Only use it full.
 Combine colors and don’t worry if you don’t have the original thread.
 As you see, it’s good but not irreplaceable!